namely/chief-of-state/readme.md

 This library leverages the [io.opentracing](https://opentracing.io/guides/java/) library and [Jaeger tracing instrumentation library](https://github.com/jaegertracing/jaeger-client-java).

-See [THIS README](https://github.com/jaegertracing/jaeger-client-java/blob/master/jaeger-core/README.md) for the relevant environment configurations, or see

 To enable tracing, set the env var `COS_JAEGER_ENABLED = true`.

 The following options can be configured via environment variables ([click here for more settings](https://github.com/jaegertracing/jaeger-client-java/blob/master/jaeger-core/README.md)).